rudolfmard/LULC-translation/README.md

 #### Training data

-Here is the [link](https://drive.proton.me/urls/AA5KJRYPCC#PD5E1XElNMpG) to download the HDF5 files used in the training (1.8 GB)
+Here is the [link](https://drive.proton.me/urls/AA5KJRYPCC#PD5E1XElNMpG) to download the HDF5 files used in the training (1.8 GB downloaded, 85GB uncompressed)

 ### Check the installation